ulixee/hero/website/docs/Help/troubleshooting.md

 ### Installation Errors or ENOENT

-SecretAgent operates with a few different spawned processes:
+Hero operates with a few different spawned processes:

 #### Socket Connect

 Each socket created by the browser is proxied through a `Go` process that emulates the TLS signatures of the headed version of the browser engine being used.
-A small library is placed in `node_modules/@secret-agent/mitm-socket/dist` during installation.
+A small library is placed in `node_modules/@ulixee/hero-mitm-socket/dist` during installation.
 If this is unsuccessful, or aborts, you will see errors.

-You can remove the library and reinstall or rebuild manually using npm run build in the `@secret-agent/mitm-socket` directory with environmental variable: `SA_REBUILD_MITM_SOCKET=true`.
+You can remove the library and reinstall or rebuild manually using npm run build in the `@ulixee/hero-mitm-socket` directory with environmental variable: `HERO_REBUILD_MITM_SOCKET=true`.

 #### Browser Emulators

-When you install SecretAgent, it also downloads a recent version of Chrome 83 (~277MB Mac, ~282MB Linux, ~280MB Win).
+When you install Hero, it also downloads a recent version of Chrome 83 (~277MB Mac, ~282MB Linux, ~280MB Win).
 Each [BrowserEmulator](/docs/plugins/browser-emulators) you install (ie, Chrome80, Safari13) can install additional browser engines as needed.

 Browsers will be saved to a shared location on each OS.
-Each browser version will be downloaded only once and can be shared across multiple SecretAgent npm installations.
+Each browser version will be downloaded only once and can be shared across multiple Hero npm installations.

 - Mac: ~/Library/Cache/
 - Linux: ~/.cache (environment variable XDG_CACHE_HOME)